raffscardoso/Numerical-Analysis/README.md

 # Numerical Analysis

-This repository contains some of the root-finding algorithms
+This repository contains some of the algorithms for root finding methods and interpolation.

 1. birgevieta.c
     The program takes coeffients of the equation, their corresponding powers and an approx. root as the input and computes the root for the given polynomial equation using Birge-Vieta method.